GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 ### Make NFC tags read-only {: #make-read-only }

-To prevent malicious users from overwriting NFC tags content, it is possible to make NFC tags permanently read-only.
+To prevent malicious users from overwriting an NFC tag's content, it is possible to make NFC tags permanently read-only.
 This operation is a one-way process and cannot be reversed.
 Once an NFC tag has been made read-only, it can't be written to anymore.